 If you want a mainstream media outlet to cover your data story, here are a few things to remember.

 - Understand your target audience – Who is the target audience for your data story?
 If it’s a journalist working on an industry story, share numbers that can help them with insights into your industry.
 If it’s a potential client, tell a powerful story of a positive future through your data.
 Connect the facts that you have with your target audience and based on that, you will be able to craft the story to make it appealing to your targeted audience.

 - Know your facts – Ensure that your data is accurate and can be quoted by the media truthfully.
 If you don’t have data sources, look for freely available data which can be found on government sites or even social media.

 - The human connection – It all comes down to the human connection if you want to create an appealing pitch for journalists.
-Focus on the emotional impact of the story, and how it will affect people’s lives.
-These are the little things that stand out when journalists are looking for stories that will resonate with the audience.
+Focus on the story’s emotional impact and how it will affect people’s lives.
+These little things stand out when journalists are looking for stories that will resonate with the audience.

-- Keep it accessible- Remember that good data storytelling is all about a simple insight into the data you are showcasing.
+- Keep it accessible – Remember that good data storytelling is about a simple insight into the data you showcase.